migramirez2/Harmony-ONE/progress/theo-fandrich.md

 2024-02-05 Mon: Begin desiging telegram, look into wallet connect sdk for meta mask connectivity for safe clone.

 ---

+2024-02-04 Sun: Began constructing [mastersheet](https://www.notion.so/harmonyone/Master-Sheet-88c9a7016be04cb4a711cd97a53ec703) for all forkeable projets compatible with evm, as well as existing harmony ecosystem projects.

 2024-02-03 Sat: Highlight critical ecosystem initiatives for publicity, and assemble a catalog of projects that can be forked within the Harmony ecosystem.